L-o-s-t/Lost-UB/README.md

 ### 1. Required Python Libraries

-Download the LATEST requirements.txt from the repository.
+Download the requirements.txt from the repository.

 Open explorer to the folder in which you've downloaded requirements.txt,